About Us

 Secretary

-Karissa Northway has been involved with CUAN by attending events and volunteering for four years.
-She has a daughter, who was diagnosed with Autism Spectrum Disorder at the age of 5.
+Karissa has been involved with CUAN by attending events and volunteering for four plus years.
+She has a daughter, who was diagnosed with Autism Spectrum Disorder at the age of five.
 Karissa is dedicated to providing awareness and acceptance for those on the spectrum.